 Leaving the Kalahari region we head west and enter Namibia.
 After setting up camp enjoy a walk along the rim of the canyon and watch the changing colours of sunset over the canyon.
 Second only to the Grand Canyon in size, Fish River Canyon is a truly awe-inspiring work of Nature.

 Our journey takes us north through ever changing scenery to our camp located on the edge of the Namib Desert.
-We enjoy a sunset walk in the dunes surrounding our camp.
 The following morning is an early departure for Sossusvlei, stopping in the dune belt to witness the changing colours of the world’s highest sand dunes.
 We undertake a 5km walk to Sossusvlei and Deadvlei - starkly beautiful in a harsh environment.
-In the afternoon we enjoy a short hike through the Sesriem Canyon
+In the afternoon we enjoy a short hike through the Sesriem Canyon.

 Heading north we reach the coast at Walvis Bay and enjoy lunch while viewing the many flamingos feeding.
 We arrive in Swakopmund and spend the afternoon and following day exploring this German colonial town with its tree-lined boulevard and shops and cafes or enjoy one of the numerous optional excursions (at own risk and own expense).
 Accommodation in a Guesthouse.

 Leaving Swakopmund after lunch we set up camp among the boulders of the Spitzkoppe Mountains.
 The afternoon is free to explore the stunning surrounding area on foot.
 The spectacular setting of our remote bushcamp is sure to leave a lasting impression.